hyperbob10/High_school_thesis/README.md

 # High_school_thesis
 Project developed for my high school final thesis.
-The projects regards the construction of a robot for participating in the Robocup Jr contest.
+The projects concerns the construction of a robot for participating in the Robocup Jr contest.
 The code present in this repository implements the navigation algorithm